Daniel-ASG/Daniel-ASG/README.md

 ## I'm a telecommunications engineer and I'm learning Data Science and other related techniques in order to contribute to society in this new area.

--  :light_rail: Currently I work as a Telecommunications Engineer at CBTU in João Pessoa (Railway company for passenger transport).
+-  Currently I'm a master degree student at Ploytechnique Montréal in Québec, CA.
-- 🌱 Studying Python and R.
+- 🌱 Studying Python, R, SQL and other related things.
 - 👯 I'm looking for collaborate with teams that seek to bring improvements to society through technology.